Thais fight water and oxygen levels in cave as diver dies

 The governor has said the 13 may not be extracted at the same time, depending on their condition.
 They boys are weak but for the most part physically healthy.
 They've practiced wearing diving masks and breathing, in preparation for the diving possibility.

-Officials prefer to get the boys out as soon as possible because heavy rain expected by Saturday almost surely will raise water levels again in the cave, making passage in some areas even more difficult, if not impossible.
+Officials prefer to get the boys out as soon as possible because heavy rain is expected by Saturday.

 They are hoping that an upgraded draining effort can lower the water in an area where it is still at or near the ceiling.
 The idea is to get some headroom so the boys would not be reliant on scuba apparatus for a long stretch and could keep their heads above water.